-- Guidepost Growth Equity) and its portfolio companies, including its acquisition of Ingenious Med; the acquisitions and divestitures of RuffaloCODY and Contact Solutions; its sale of Valence Health; and its investments in OutSystems and One Source Technology, LLC (d/b/a Asurint);
+- Guidepost Growth Equity and its portfolio companies in various transactions, including its acquisition of Ingenious Med; the acquisitions and divestitures of RuffaloCODY and Contact Solutions; its investments in OutSystems, Asurint and ThinkHR Corporation; and its sales of Valence Health and Seniorlink Inc.;

 - Sanofi-Aventis in its acquisitions of Genzyme Corporation and Pluromed, Inc. and its commercial joint venture, Warp Drive Bio, with Third Rock Ventures;

-- Thomas H. Lee Partners and its portfolio companies, including its acquisitions of Fidelity National Financial and American Media Corporation; and
+- Thomas H. Lee Partners and its portfolio companies, including its acquisitions of Fidelity National Financial and American Media Corporation;

-- Guggenheim Partners, LLC in its acquisition of Dick Clark Productions.
+- Guggenheim Partners, LLC in its acquisition of Dick Clark Productions;

-Ms. Nee is the Head of Hiring for the Boston office and is actively involved in recruiting, training and mentoring programs at Weil.
+Ramona is the Head of Hiring for the Boston office and is actively involved in recruiting, training and mentoring programs at Weil.

-Ms. Nee is also a director of (and plays violin with) the Longwood Symphony Orchestra, a pro bono client of the firm.
+Ramona is also a director of (and plays violin with) the Longwood Symphony Orchestra, a pro bono client of the firm.
 She is actively engaged in various community organizations, including the Dana-Farber Cancer Institute and Marathon Challenge.
 Her interests include running, hiking, piano and violin.